UTIG/unfoc/README.md

 ## Using readers for data ingest

-The `unfoc.read` module provides several ways to read raw radar data from the `RADnh3` and `RADnh5` data streams.
+The `unfoc` module provides several ways to read raw radar data from the `RADnh3` and `RADnh5` data streams.

 The parameter for selecting data channels from the bxds file uses the convention